 The aim of the Safeguarding Policy is to facilitate a culture in which the values and expected behaviours, which are set out in the Trust's Staff Behaviour Policy, are practiced and reinforced by all staff.
 This is consistent with Working Together to Safeguard Children, July 2018 which states "Children are best protected when professionals are clear about what is required of them individually and how they need to work together".
-For further guidance see the Low-Level Concerns Policy, which is found in full in Appendix 10 of this policy.
+For further guidance see the Low-Level Concerns Policy, which is found in full in Appendix 10 of this policy and which can be downloaded from Cezanne.